dylankrish/rsync-backup/README.md

 sudo dnf in rsync tar
 ```

-Download script and make executable
+Download script, edit to your liking, and make executable
 ```bash
 chmod +x main.sh
 ```